 The three big benefits to leasing your office equipment are that you have more options once your lease is up, which include the following:

-- Renew or extend your lease – If you never had any issues with the machine you originally leased, you have the option of extending your lease for another year or more.
+- Renew or extend your lease – If you never had any issues with the machine you originally leased, you have the option of extending your lease for another year or even longer.
 But if you’re ready for something better with more bells and whistles then you can upgrade your equipment under a new term.
 This is a better option when you consider that technology is always changing and organizations need to keep up to stay competitive.

 - Turning in the equipment – Once your contract is up, the machine gets sent back to the provider.
 Your obligations to pay for the machine monthly are over and you gain a little more capital.